InfOmics/PANPROVA/README.md

 To run the example, enter in the example directory and run `bash run_example.sh`.

 ### Test 12 : gene-fusion / all events together
 This example combines every chimera-generating mutation in a single run, with all probabilities at intermediate values (`--gene-fusion-prob 1.0`, `--sub-gene-dup-prob 0.5`, `--intra-sub-gene-dup-prob 0.5`, `--sub-gene-ext-del-prob 0.5`, `--reuse-deleted-genes-prob 0.5`, `--translocation-prob 0.5`, `--inversion-prob 0.5`, `--intra-inversion-prob 0.5`).
-It is the most representative example for inspecting the full set of `event_type` values in the chimera log and for exercising the chimera-aware pangenomic post-processing step that emits the `[output_prefix].chimeras.{gene_families,family_presence,pan_distribution,ancestry}` files.
+It is the most representative example for inspecting the full set of `event_type` values in the chimera log and for exercising both chimera-aware pangenomic post-processing steps: the one that emits the multi-family-membership `[output_prefix].chimeras.{gene_families,family_presence,pan_distribution,ancestry}` files and the one that emits the new-family `[output_prefix].chimeras_newfam.{gene_families,family_presence,pan_distribution}` files.
 To run the example, enter in the example directory and run `bash run_example.sh`.

 ----